aws-samples/aws-cognito-apigw-angular-auth/README.md

 3. Generate a Google API ID following the instructions on http://docs.aws.amazon.com/cognito/latest/developerguide/google.html

-4. Go to the CloudFormation console, select the stack created on item 2 and open the OUTPUTS tab.
+4. Either refer to the output of the "describe-stacks" command above or go to the CloudFormation console, select the stack created on item 2 and open the OUTPUTS tab.
 All resources we'll need will be there.
 Use the information to fill up the details under RESOURCE IDENTIFIERS of the file "src/app/aws.service.ts" including the region.

 5. Go to the Cognito Console, select the Identity Pool created by CloudFormation under FEDERATED IDENTITIES and click on EDIT IDENTITY POOL.